ARTS FOR HEALTH AND WELLBEING

-A collection of short but complete pieces of music with updated curriculum resources to use in Early Years and KS1 settings to encourage dance and movement to music developmed in partnership by Cambridgeshire Music and Northampton Music and Performing Arts Trust.
+Dream With Your Feet is a collection of short, but complete, pieces of music with updated curriculum resources to use in Early Years and KS1 settings.
+They encourage dance and movement to music, developed in partnership by Cambridgeshire Music and Northampton Music and Performing Arts Trust.

 You can download the resources available from this page on the right (the sound files will be available shortly).
-Each track consists of the curriculum and dance resource and an associated music file plus the original list of movemements suggested by Flora Sheringham when it was originally created.
+Each track consists of the curriculum and dance resource and an associated music file, plus the original list of movements suggested by Flora Sheringham when it was originally created.